top of page

 • NO stealing BASES until the ball is kicked.

-• slide at your own risk, sliding can be unsafe and cause injury! if players choose to slide they are not automatically out.
+• slide at your own risk, sliding can be unsafe and cause injury! if players choose to slide they do so at their own risk. they are not automatically out.

 • If a team has THE FULL 10 players on defense, they must play a catcher.